guatedude2/cordova-plugin-ipda018-scanner/README.md

 # Releases

+- 1.1.2
+	- Fixes readme

 - 1.1.0
 	- Fixed flipped values of beep and vibrate
 	- Converts plugin to use window events
 - 1.0.0
    - Initial NPM release